 Cardiovascular Risk Scoring

 The factors used to calculate the score include age, sex, total cholesterol level (mg/dl), HDL cholesterol level (mg/dl), systolic blood pressure (mm/Hg), and whether the person smokes.
 The answer is given as a percentage.
-Each person gets an individual score (FRS) that will change as the person ages and has changes in cholesterol and blood pressure levels.
+Each person gets an individual score (Framingham Risk Score or FRS) that will change as the person ages and has changes in cholesterol and blood pressure levels.

-After its publication of the FRS in 1998, other scoring systems were developed, and there were updates to FRS.
-All of these systems had limitations (e.g. they claimed validity in a given age range) and they had different input factors and predicted different types of cardiovascular diseases.
+After the publication of the FRS in 1998, other scoring systems were developed, and there were updates to FRS.
+All of these systems had limits (e.g. they claimed validity only for people in a given age range) and they had different input factors and predicted different types of cardiovascular diseases.
 The population of patients they used to develop the algorithms were different.
-But, many have been validated – that is, independent testers applied the algorithms to patient pools and found results close to the predictions.
+Many systems have been validated – that is, independent testers applied the algorithms to patient pools and found results close to the predictions.

 What is the purpose of these scores?